lennylv/DGCddG/README.md

 'mutant.hhm',
 'mutant.pssm'

 ### If you have no idea to generate profiles from PSI-Blast or HHblits.
-You can check the generate_profiles.pdf and you can generate the two profiles step by step
+You can check the profile_generation.pdf and you can generate the two profiles step by step

 If you have no idea to generate protein sequences from protein pdb files, you can use generate_seq.py